Smiril/Kortin-Enigma/README.md

 * for education
 * train my C skills
-* made my holiday more effort and komfortabel
+* made my holiday more effort and comfortabel

 ## for Copyright of this codes see credits.txt or source code headers
 ## This repository is under MIT License for freedom